apache/openwhisk/docs/actions.md

 }
 ```
 In this example the Swift action consumes a Codable and produces a Codable type.
-If you don't need to handle any Input you can use the function signature that doesn't take any input, only Codable output.
+If you don't need to handle any input you can use the function signature that doesn't take any input, only Codable output.
 ```swift
 struct Output: Codable {
     let greeting: String